Disappearance of Marsha Brantley: Investigation

 In 2009, the Tennessee Bureau of Investigation began investigating the case.
 Donnie Brantley later told authorities that Marsha Brantley had voluntarily left them, but a search of her home determined that her car, cell phone, clothes and many of her other valuable belongings had been left behind.
 Investigators determined from cell phone records that Brantley most likely disappeared around June 2, 2009, possibly as late as July.
 In 2011, the Bradley County Sheriff's Office became involved, and in November 2012, the Brantleys’ home was searched again, this time with cadaver dogs.

 In July 2013, a grand jury indicted Donnie Brantley for the murder of his wife.
 In August 2013 Donnie Brantley was arrested and charged with murder.
 The charges were dismissed in May 2014 due to lack of evidence.
 In October 2016, Brantley was again arrested in Kingston, Georgia.
 He was charged for the murder in December 2016.
 The charges were dropped again in February 2018 due to lack of evidence.

+In a 2019 interview, prosecutor Steve Crump said, "I don't believe we have the wrong guy," and "I've been very plain that we're not gonna stop [the investigation] and so, whatever he [Donnie Brantley] feels — relief or whatever he may feel — I wouldn't get accustomed to it."